nmogil/visionairy-app/CONVEX_IMPLEMENTATION_GUIDE.md

    - Monitor performance metrics
    - Track user engagement

-This completes the comprehensive implementation guide for the Visionairy app's Convex backend.
+This completes the comprehensive implementation guide for the prompty app's Convex backend.
 Each feature has been designed as a vertical slice to ensure functionality at every step.